briancullinan2/roman-numeral-to-decimal/README.md

 I had a dream in some sort of apartment.
 I was visiting my friends apartment and we were supposed to buy this condo from them, but it fell through.
 I was trying to call my dad to complain about the deal.
 In the dream, I had a sort of tablet device, and the screen on it was similar to an iPad but the software was misbehaving.
 I was having trouble navigating apps and getting the communication part.
 My friend Abe was encouraging me to take an interview.
 During the call, I felt indignant.
 I am sorry, I hope I can be forgiven for having an emotional response during a dream.
 I felt this way because I thought the request to write a FizzBuzz for a roman numeral calculator was "too simple".
 But because I was unconscious, I couldn't appreciate the beauty of designing a system to allow me to work in my dreams.
 I am hoping now I can make up for it.
 I will follow through with the request to leave traceable markers throughout my subconscious.

-Due to my indignation the entity on the phone through this oddly interactive tablet computer hung up on my.
+Due to my indignation the entity on the phone through this oddly interactive tablet computer hung up on me.
 The line went silent and I felt like I had lost and opportunity.
 Hopefully, we can try again at a later time.

 ## planetary EEG